ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 		Only(ctx)
 }

-type AddTodoInput struct {
+// AddTodoInput is the input to the AddTodo mutation. type AddTodoInput struct {
 	Title string `json:"title"`
 }

-type AddTodoOutput struct {
+// AddTodoOutput is the output to the AddTodo mutation. type AddTodoOutput struct {
 	Todo *ent.Todo `json:"todo"`
 }

-func AddTodo(ctx context.Context, client *ent.Client, input AddTodoInput) (*AddTodoOutput, error) {
+// AddTodo adds a todo and returns it. func AddTodo(ctx context.Context, client *ent.Client, input AddTodoInput) (*AddTodoOutput, error) {
 	t, err := client.Todo.
 		Create().